rreube/MLB-pitch-prediction/README.md

-# pitch_prediction
+# Predicting the Next MLB Pitch
-Predict the next pitch in a MLB at bat
+Predict the next pitch type thrown in a baseball at-bat using 2011 MLB pitch data.

-NOTE: CSV dataset has been reduced to fit within GitHub limitations.
+NOTE: The CSV dataset has been reduced to fit within GitHub storage limitations.